pages-themes/minimal/pages/guidelines.md

 8. Collecting feedback and updating the map

 APPLICATIONS
-9. Applying the resource for data visualisation, modelling, hypothesis generation
+&nbsp; &nbsp; &nbsp; 9.
+Applying the resource for data visualisation, modelling, hypothesis generation